 A survey of developments in Western music from ancient Greece to the early twentieth century, this music history sequence centers upon major historical periods and the lives and thoughts of representative composers.
 Illustrated lectures include style analysis, prescribed listening, and reading.
 Prerequisite: MUS 204, 107, or permission of instructor.
+MUS 301 offered each fall; MUS 302 offered each spring.

-MUS 303 Twentieth Century Music
+MUS 303 Contemporary Music

 A survey of compositional techniques and musical styles of the 20th century.
 Score study, analysis, primary source readings, listening, and performance are emphasized.
 Prerequisite: MUS 204 or permission of instructor.
+Offered every other year.